w3f/Grants-Program/applications/fair_squares.md

 ### Project Details

 We are looking to develop a first usable version of the fair-squares node and interface.
 A fully rounded MVP that gives access to the core functions.
-We have been already coding on this since September 2021 on the code-base participated in the APAC hackathon.
+We have been already coding on this since September 2021 on the code-base while participating to the APAC hackathon.
 Where we in very hacky way achieved parts of milestones 1 & 2 reusing parts of old archived substrate.dev codecase.

 Since then we having been discussing what the modules and pallets are required to make this a working software.
 We ave created this type of [interface](https://youtu.be/_8mnawfNpBQ) that will be for now our front-end.
 In the last milestone we have a UI sepcialist on board